mbjb0/Carhab-Solutions/README.md

 </p>
 <br>
 <p><strong>Acknowledgements</strong></p>
-<p>We extend our gratitude to the A.R.M.S. team for their pioneering work with the Traxxas RC platform, which provided valuable insights for our hardware integration.
-Special thanks to our faculty advisor for guidance throughout this project.</p>
+<p>We extend our gratitude to Professor Chuah and Kartik for their help and guidance throughout the quarter.</p>
 <br>
 <p><strong>References</strong></p>
 <p>